 - Neither applicant is a New Jersey resident, but the marriage will occur in Montville (the license is only valid in Montville and good for 30 days once issued);

 - Not be a party to another civil union, domestic partnership or marriage in this state or recognized by this state;

 - Be at least 18 years of age, except that applicants under the age of 18 may enter into a marriage with parental consent.
 Applicants under the age of 16 must obtain parental consent and have the consent approved in writing by any judge of the Superior Court, Chancery Division, Family Part.

-- Plan your appointment for about 2 to 3 weeks prior to the marriage.
-Appointments must be made no earlier than 30 days prior to the marriage (the license is only good for 30 days once issued) and no less than 3 business days before the marriage (there is a 72 hour waiting period between filing the application and the issuance of the license).
+- Applicants can apply for a license up to 6 months prior to the marriage date but no less than 3 business days before the marriage (there is a 72-hour waiting period between filing the application and the issuance of the license).

 Required documents when applying for a marriage license